Updated August 9, 2023

 Use the Weighted Average Cost of Capital (WACC) to determine the appropriate discount rate range.
 Principally, nominal free cash flows should be discounted by a nominal rate and the real flows by the real rate.

-What is Weighted Average Cost Of Capital or WACC ?
+What is the Weighted Average Cost Of Capital (WACC)?

 WACC Definition of Formula

-A simple overview of a company’s WACC calculation can be illustrated by:
+A simple overview of a company’s WACC calculation is as follows:

-- There is no charge on the income statement which reflects the cost of equity (as there is interest expense associated with debt).
-The concept of taxation does not apply to equity
+- There is no charge on the income statement, which reflects the cost of equity (as interest expense is associated with debt).
+The concept of taxation does not apply to equity.

-- Not net debt, rather the market value of debt
+- Not net debt, but rather the market value of debt.

 The cost and proper weighting of each type of financing must be included in a WACC calculation.
-For example, if a portion of the company’s capital structure is preferred equity, its cost and proper weighting must be factored into the WACC along with the company’s cost of debt and equity.
+For example, if a portion of the company’s capital structure is preferred equity, its cost, and proper weighting must be factored into the WACC, debt, and equity cost.

 Note that the cost of preferred equity is usually its dividend yield.

-Typically, a company’s optimal capital structure includes a proportion of debt; debt is typically cheaper than equity, and the interest payments on debt are tax deductible, resulting in a ‘tax shield’.
+A company’s optimal capital structure typically includes a proportion of debt; debt is cheaper than equity, and the interest payments on debt are tax-deductible, resulting in a ‘tax shield’.
 Note that you should use a target level of debt to represent its optimal capital structure.
-The structure implied from a company’s balance sheet may be different from its long-term optimal capital structure.
+The structure implied from a company’s balance sheet may differ from its long-term optimal capital structure.
 As such, the calculation may need to be adjusted over time if the capital structure changes.

-Step 10 – WACC – Calculate Cost of Debt
+Step 10 – WACC: Calculate the Cost of Debt

 You can’t just go to a company’s annual report and capture their cost of debt for use in your WACC calculation.
-The cost of debt in the annual report is historical and may not reflect your choice of debt – equity mix in your WACC or the cost of debt in the future.
+The cost of debt in the annual report is historical and may not reflect your choice of debt-equity mix in your WACC or future debt cost.
 You must find the company’s future cost of debt for the credit rating implied by the debt-equity mix in your WACC.